 “This was something done in a secretive way with little warning,” Cohen said, as a president was tossed out for the first time in the history of the university without a full vote of the board.
 “There was a very strong concern about the way this was done.”

-UVA’s ruling body, largely made up of business people such as MacDonald Caputo, advisory director at Morgan Stanley (MS), and Timothy Robertson, chief executive officer at Bay Shore Enterprises LLC, failed to recognize that the faculty would demand a voice in its own leadership.
+UVA’s ruling body, largely made up of business people such as MacDonald Caputo, advisory director at Morgan Stanley (MS:US), and Timothy Robertson, chief executive officer at Bay Shore Enterprises LLC, failed to recognize that the faculty would demand a voice in its own leadership.
 The board and its rector, Helen Dragas, also erred in trying to administer a collegial environment like a corporation, professors and advocates said.

 “It was shocking in the university community,” Cohen said.
 “People were asking ‘Is it the opening salvo in what the future of higher education is going to look like?’”